All Adult Animation Is South Park

 - While Aqua Teen Hunger Force definitely qualifies as this in its later seasons (earlier episodes were much tamer, while episodes from season 4 onwards were often extremely vulgar and violent), the extremely short-lived Spin-Off Soul Quest Overdrive took this Up to Eleven, featuring a non-stop barrage of crude sex references, random gratuitous violence, drug references, and Comedic Sociopathy crammed into every 5-minute episode.

 - The short-lived British series Full English was roundly panned for being a very blatant Family Guy rip-off, right down to the cutaway gags.
-The series featured much more graphic content than Family Guy, however, with constant profanity, nudity, sex, and shock humor in every episode.
+The series featured much more graphic content than Family Guy, however, with constant swearing, nudity, sex, and shock humor in every episode.